RSarmento/PolSAR.jl/README.md

-# PolSAR Images Applications using Julia
+# PolSAR images solution for Julia

 The propose of this project is to enable PolSAR images to be visualized and manipulated in Julia.